SonarSoftwareInc/dhcp_batcher/README.md

 # Sonar DHCP Batcher

+## Running Sonar version 2?

+You don't need this, as equivalent functionality is built right into Sonar.
+Check out [this blog post](https://blog.sonar.software/dhcp-delivery/) for more details!

 ## What is this?

 A tool for batching DHCP requests on large networks, and handling Option 82 requests for delivery to [Sonar](https://sonar.software).